microsoft/five-dollar-genome-analysis-pipeline-azure/README.md

 Replace all instances of `/msgenpublicdata/inputs/` with your `/destination-storage-account-name/inputs/` in the inputs JSON file.

 The `WholeGenomeGermlineSingleSample.hg38.json` trigger file is an example.
 Substitute the "WorkflowInputsUrl" with the http link to your inputs JSON file hosted on your Storage account.
-See more instructions on how to run a workflow on Cromwell on Azure [here](https://github.com/microsoft/CromwellOnAzure/blob/master/docs/germline-alignment-variantcalling-azure.md).

 ## five-dollar-genome-analysis-pipeline
 Workflows used for germline short variant discovery in WGS data